SHOP

 A yellow speed camera overlooking a silver Ford KA

-Yes, you can appeal penalty points on your license in the UK.
+Yes, you can appeal penalty points on your licence in the UK.

 Appealing a driving offence typically means you’ll go to court, and this can mean more consequences than the original penalty.